eXascaleInfolab/bench-vldb20/NewAlgorithms/python/README.md

     mkdir out
     ```

-- Add your recovery.py here.
+- Create your .py file here.
 The added file should contain a function recover_matrix(matrix) that reads a numpy matrix with NaN as missing values and returns a numpy matrix where those values are imputed.

-    - `cp ../python/meanimpute.py zeroimpute.py
+    - `cp ../python/meanimpute.py zeroimpute.py`
     - Open `zeroimpute.py`and replace the code inside the function `recover_matrix` by
         ```python
         mask = np.isnan(matrix);